 As the largest event of the year in Albuquerque, the Balloon Fiesta fills the cities hotels and skies.
 At the same time Albuquerque has plenty of other attractions and events to enjoy throughout the week in this beautiful city.
 A great mix of one time events and regular attractions allow you to schedule the week on your own time and interests.

-Balloon Fiesta Festival in New Mexico
+Video of the Balloon Fiesta Festival in New Mexico

 Old Town Albuquerque

 The Old Town Albuquerque area dates back to the founding of the city in 1706.
 At one end of the town square is the oldest building in Albuquerque, the San Felipe de Neri church, completed in 1793.
 For the last three hundred years this neighborhood has been a bustling center of culture, architecture, shopping, art and cuisine.